- Peter R

-The steel cradle has been prefabricated with design and engineering support from many firms in Adelaide and regional South Australia.
-The cradle will enable the ship to be lifted and moved safely.
+The steel cradle was designed by Aztec Analysis ( a division of Wallbridge & Gilbert Consulting Engineers ) and prefabricated with the engineering support from many firms in Adelaide and regional South Australia.
+The cradle enables the ship to be lifted and moved safely.

 Scottish Culture Minister Fiona Hyslop arranged for a full assessment of all options by DTZ in 2010, the outcome of which was that the Adelaide based not for profit Clipper Ship City of Adelaide Ltd (CSCOAL) was identified as clearly the only viable organisation with the financial capacity and necessary engineering expertise to manage the project.
 While recognising that others have an interest in saving and acquiring the ship, the DTZ Report found that only our Adelaide bid had the capacity to succeed.